zine baby

 Art Mod

-in charge of artists
+in charge of artists—giving feedback and managing check-ins

 usually has more say in artist assignments and applications